rice-apps/BeakSpeak/Docs/Deployment.md

 ### Updating apps
 + Expo + React Native
-    + If OTA updates are enabled, then solely running `expo publish` in the terminal will update apps on android and ios
+    + If OTA updates are enabled, then solely running `exp publish` in the terminal will update apps on android and ios
       + Caveat: changing certain assets like splash screen and app icon require a new build